 Type of staff Condition for employment of supply staff Teacher For a teacher who is on approved leave for less than 90 days 12 .
 Non-teaching Staff Laboratory Technician For a laboratory technician who is on approved leave for three consecutive calendar days or more.
 Nurse (in school section) For a nurse who is on approved sick leave, maternity leave, paternity leave or no-pay leave for one or more days, or to fill any unfilled vacancies provided that the school has made every effort to fill such vacancies.
-Nurse (in boarding section) For the respective staff member who is on Boarding Service approved sick leave, maternity leave, paternity Master/Mistress II leave or no-pay leave for more than two days, Houseparent or to fill any unfilled vacancies provided that Cook the school has made every effort to fill such vacancies.
+Nurse (in boarding section) For the respective staff member who is on Boarding Service approved sick leave, maternity leave, paternity Master/Mistress II leave or no-pay leave for more than two days, or Houseparent to fill any unfilled vacancies provided that the Cook school has made every effort to fill such D. vacancies.
 Driver For a driver who is on approved sick leave, maternity leave, paternity leave or no-pay leave for one or more days, or to fill any unfilled vacancies provided that the school has made every effort to fill such vacancies.
-Clerk (in primary school or For the clerk who is on approved sick leave or the primary school section of maternity leave for not less than 14 days. special school) Teacher Assistant For a teacher assistant who is on approved sick leave or maternity leave for not less than 14 days.
-Artisan For the respective staff member who is on Workshop Attendant approved sick leave or maternity leave for not Watchman less than 30 days.
+Clerk (in primary school or For the clerk who is on approved sick leave or the primary school section of maternity leave for not less than 14 days. special school) materinty leave for not less than 14 days.
+Teacher Assistant For a teacher assistant who is on approved sick Toucher Assistant leave or maternity leave for not less than 14 days.
+Artisan For the respective staff member who is on Workshop Attendant approved sick leave or maternity leave for not Watchman less than 30 days. · · · · · · · · · · · · · · · · · · · J